AndreasHassing/microc-to-webassembly/README.md

 * **[micro-wac](./micro-wac)**: contains the source code for the *Micro* C to *W*eb*A*ssembly *C*ompiler.
 * **[wasm-playground](./wasm-playground)**: contains hand-crafted `.wast` samples, their compiled binaries and, for each, a tiny framework to run them in.
 * **[web-backend](./web-backend)**: contains the source code for the back-end web server that exposes the compiler via a simple RESTful API.
-* **[web-frontend](./web-frontend)**: contains the source code for the front-end web application that consumes the back-end API.
-  The application lets users write Micro C code in a textfield, compile it to WASM, see the generated s-expression and run the compiled binary.